Pancreatic Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Imaging

-The use of imaging technology may aid in the diagnosis of pancreatic cancer and in the identification of patients with disease that is not amenable to resection.
+Imaging tests may help diagnose pancreatic cancer and identify patients with disease that is not amenable to resection.
 Imaging tests may include the following:[4]

-• Minimally invasive techniques, such as laparoscopy and laparoscopic ultrasonography may be used to decrease the use of laparotomy.[5,6]
+- Minimally invasive techniques, such as laparoscopy and laparoscopic ultrasonography, which may be used to decrease the use of laparotomy.[5,6]

 Peritoneal cytology